OUR DOORS ARE OPEN TO YOU.

 Prior to his service as a minister, Rev. Prince earned a bachelors in political science from the University of Tennessee and a masters in curriculum and instruction.
 While at UT, he was a member of the Political Science Honor Society.
 Prince pursued a career in education following his graduation, and taught school for eight years.
 After teaching, Prince went on to a career in pharmaceutical sales before attending seminary.

-Dr. Thorson is a professor in the music department of Carson-Newman College and the director of Knoxville’s Choral Society.
+Dr. Thorson is a professor in the music department of Carson-Newman College and the director emeritus of the Knoxville Choral Society.
 Please see more details of his outstanding career on our Music page.
 Dr. Thorson has been bringing his wealth of knowledge and experience to the music department of West Hills Baptist since 1995.

 Dr. Eric Thorson